 The system grep command can be used to extract this information.
-For example the adapted grid size is grep nnodesg Adjoint/rad_out where the last argument is the file where standard output is stored.
-The remaining error estimate is extracted with grep remaining_error Adjoint/rad_out and both the linear and high order corrected functional is extracted with where the linear is listed before the higher order.
-The higher order corrected functional is preferred to examine convergence, and the linear corrected function is provided to flag any problems with interpolation.
-Again, these error corrected functionals are not valid for adapt_err_estimation = 'single'.
+For example the adapted grid size is where the last argument is the file where standard output is stored.
+The remaining error estimate is extracted with and both the linear and high order corrected functional is extracted with